 HomeLabs Window Air Conditioner

-If you’re environmentally conscious, you’ll be glad to know this unit comes with a reusable washable filter, which can be easily cleaned off with soap and warm water.
-The unit also arrives with its own support bracket, side panel leaf covers, and window seal form, allowing you to install it easily without any concerns about dripping.
+If you’re environmentally conscious, you’ll be glad to know this unit comes with a washable and reusable filter, which you can easily clean with soap and warm water.
+The unit also arrives with its own support bracket, side panel leaf covers, and window seal form, allowing you to install it without concerns about dripping.

 Friedrich Chill 6000 BTU